96% Trucking Factoring Company Advance Rates

-If the business has a start-up plan, is in compliance with government regulations, has a decent fleet, good insurance, and a method for finding customers – congratulations!
+If the business has a start-up plan, follows government regulations, has a decent fleet, good insurance, and a method for finding customers – congratulations!
 Starting a new business is a big undertaking, filled with surprises and lessons along the way.
 However, entrepreneurs in the trucking industry soon realize that the work is never over.
-Start early in the business life to form a plan for growth and expansion.
+Start early in business life to form a plan for growth and expansion.

 Growth for trucking companies usually means hiring new drivers.
-The American Trucking Association report that turnover rates for drivers are extremely high.
+The American Trucking Association reports that turnover rates for drivers are extremely high.
 In 2018, it was 78% for large-haul fleets and 77% for fleets with less than $30 million in revenue.
-The reasons are varied and a matter of debate, but, like all jobs, money, and expectations are at their heart.
+The reasons are varied and a matter of debate, but, like all jobs, money and expectations are at their heart.

-To limit the turnover in the growing company, create an official onboarding procedure so that drivers understand the expectations.
+To limit the turnover in your growing company, create an official onboarding procedure so drivers understand the expectations.
 We recommend The Pre-Employment Screening Program to see any potential driver’s crash data reaching back five years, plus roadside inspections for three years.

 Also, growth means always finding a constant stream of new customers.
-To do this, business owners (or, eventually, a sales team) must constantly be scanning the load boards and making in-person calls to potential clients.
-Think of where the clients are located in the niche is fresh produce; for example, head to produce markets with a stack of business cards and a handful of pens.
-Always be on the lookout for opportunities and keep a positive attitude during the inevitable challenging times.
+To do this, business owners (or, eventually, a sales team) must constantly scan the load boards and make in-person calls to potential clients.
+Think of where the clients are in the niche: fresh produce; for example, head to produce markets with a stack of business cards and a handful of pens.
+Always look for opportunities and keep a positive attitude during the inevitable challenging times.

 Finally, savvy entrepreneurs in the trucking industry are always looking for technology and methods to make the job easier.
 Search for apps, software, and online tools to keep up to date.
 Also, be sure to find a start-up trucking factoring company that offers fuel cards, for example.
 Working smarter, not harder, will help the business grow and prosper.